DasLab/LIFFT/README.md

 • Add the 'scripts' directory to your MATLAB path.
 Click 'Set Path', and 'Add with Subfolders...', then select 'scripts'.

 ## Examples
+### Ligand binding transitions
-In `examples/eterna_fit_FMN_binding' is an example from the Eterna PNAS 2014 paper, fitting the binding affinity of flavin mononucleotide (FMN) to a couple of  RNA sequences designed to present the FMN aptamer.
+`examples/eterna_fit_FMN_binding` gives an example from the Eterna PNAS 2014 paper, fitting the binding affinity of flavin mononucleotide (FMN) to a couple ofRNA sequences designed to present the FMN aptamer.

 In MATLAB, change working directory to this directory.
-Then take a look at the example script 'RD031312_EteRNA_MinFMN_titrations8B_script_LIFFTtest.m'.
+Then take a look at the example script `RD031312_EteRNA_MinFMN_titrations8B_script_LIFFTtest.m`.
 It reads in the data from a workspace and then runs a loop over two data sets of FMN binding to different RNAs -- run LIFFT on each.
 ```
 open RD031312_EteRNA_MinFMN_titrations8B_script_LIFFTtest